 Curious to get started automating your work with Blockspring or Supermetrics, but not sure where to jump in?

-Access the CIFL template vault below to grab copies of our starter templates + get help from other CIFL members.
+Check out some of our pre built data analysis “Recipes” + get help from other CIFL members.
 Can’t wait to see what you build!

 Get off the ground quickly, with customizable data pipeline Recipes for BigQuery.GET COOKING